at-manos/at-manos.github.io/pages/about.md

 permalink: /about/
 ---

 Hi, I'm Aiden!
-I'm a junior at the University of Maryland, College Park, pursuing a Computer Science degree with a minor in Technology Entrepreneurship.
+I'm a junior at the University of Maryland, pursuing a Computer Science degree with a minor in Technology Entrepreneurship.

 I'm passionate about the intersection of data science, cybersecurity, and systems engineering.
-My interests span machine learning and neural networks to network security and infrastructure design.
+My interests span from machine learning and neural networks to network security and infrastructure design.
 I love tackling complex problems that require both technical depth and strategic thinking.

 Currently seeking internships where I can apply my curiosity for learning, problem-solving skills, and technical expertise to real-world challenges in data, security, and software development.